jonheslop/tomhardiman/README.md

 For CSS we use Tachyons, the docs are here - http://tachyons.io/docs/

 Every time you save a change, (in Git that is called a commit) Zeit will redeploy the website.
-There will be a 30 sec delay
+There will be a 15sec delay

 [zeit]: https://zeit.co/
 [markdown]: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet